 We highly recommend reading through the government's information around park home living www.gov.uk/government/collections/park-homes#mobile-homes-act-2013.

 The local council may also be a good source of information as they will be able to tell you if the residential park that you are interested in living in is licenced for residential use.
 They will also know about any future expansions for the park that may have an influence on your decision to live there.

-After you have chosen the park and home that you want to move into, it will then be time to sign all of the paperwork including the written agreement.
+After you have chosen the park and home that you want to move into, it will then be time to sign all of the paperwork, including the written agreement.
 This is a legal contract that both you and the park operator sign and are required to go by.
 The owner of your park is legally obligated to give you a copy of the written agreement so that you will have access to all the rules and regulations at all times.
-It is highly recommended that you sit down and read through the entire document before you make any type of commitment, and certainly take advice before you sign if you need clarification or feel unsure.
+You should read through the entire document before you make any type of commitment, and certainly take advice before you sign if you need clarification or feel unsure.